mesastraw/PacketLens/README.md

 ## Purpose

-Simple packet catcher that displays basic information about the packets caught the server that catches the packets is written in c the client is written in go and displays a information about the packets in the terminal
+Simple packet catcher that displays basic information about the packets caught.

+The server that catches the packets is written in c.

+The client is written in go and displays a information about the packets in the terminal

 ## Installation